INDIANA HARBOR BELT ARCHIVE

 There are several other major yards as well.
 Gibson Yard in Hammond handles auto rack cars exclusively.
 IHB's shops, headquarters and servicing facilities are located at the east end of the yard.
 Michigan Avenue Yard in East Chicago marshals traffic for the steel industries along Lake Michigan, as does Lakefront Yard in the Indiana Harbor area.
 Lakefront also serves as an interchange point with other area railroads.
 Argo Yard serves the huge Corn Products plant near McCook, Illinois.
 Smaller yards like Burnham and Norpaul serve local industries and build transfer movements.

 NOTICE: The texts and photographs on this website are free for the taking as long as it is for your own personal use.
 If however any material from this site is downloaded for public use, whether in print or verbally or on the internet, the source of the information should be publicly acknowledged.
 No material on this site may be used on a for-profit basis without the authors' written consent.
-This prohibition applies to everyone, including publishers and authors of rail-related books, videotapes and DVDs.
+This prohibition applies to everyone, including publishers and authors of rail-related books and DVDs.